north0n-FI/Star-Wars-opening-text-crawl/README.md

 Article published also on medium.com

 PLEASE NOTE!
-The AVI-files created are 500+Mb so no room for them in github :-(
+The sizes of AVI-files created are 500+Mbs so no room for them here in github :-(